mmtolsma/mmtolsma.github.io/README.md

-# Troubleshooting that was done
+# README

+### Troubleshooting
 After installing Tailwind according to this site: https://tailwindcss.com/docs/guides/sveltekit, it is also very important that your package.json is also updated to ensure that after running `npm run build`, the .nojekyll file is added to the `build` folder.
-The stand gh-pages config does not do this.
+The standandard `gh-pages` config does not do this.
 Had to add in these values:

 ```
 "scripts": {